- Environmental & Commodities

-With more than 28 years' experience in the dynamic field of energy regulation, Paul Forshay advises clients on compliance with federal and state regulations and represents them in proceedings before the Federal Energy Regulatory Commission (FERC) and state commissions.
-His work spans issues concerning oil and gas pipelines, liquefied natural gas (LNG) and electric power transmission, and includes policy formation and agency rule makings.
+With 30 years' experience in the dynamic field of energy regulation, Paul Forshay advises clients on compliance with federal and state regulations and represents them in proceedings before the Federal Energy Regulatory Commission (FERC) and state commissions.
+His work spans issues concerning oil and natural gas pipelines, liquefied natural gas (LNG), compressed natural gas (CNG) projects and electric power transmission, and includes policy formation and agency rule makings.

-A member of Sutherland's Energy Practice Group, Paul is the head of the natural gas and oil pipeline regulatory practice.
+A member of Sutherland's Energy Practice Group, Paul co-chairs the LNG/natural gas regulatory practice.
 His substantial experience includes natural gas and oil pipeline rate case litigation and complaint proceedings and utility merger proceedings before FERC.
 He regularly advises clients regarding compliance with FERC regulations, including capacity-release requirements, affiliate transactions, reporting obligations and Natural Gas Policy Act (NGPA) Section 311 pipeline matters.
-Paul also advises clients on gas transportation agreements, power purchase and transmission agreements, natural gas and oil pipeline tariff matters and import/export regulations.
+Paul also advises clients on gas transportation agreements, precedent agreements, asset management agreements, open season procedures, natural gas and oil pipeline tariff matters, pipeline construction and safety regulations, and import/export regulations.

-Paul participated in a variety of utility rate cases before state commissions and played an active role in restructuring retail power markets in New Jersey and Ohio.
-He litigates utility merger and acquisition proceedings and advises clients on state regulations governing participation in restructured retail energy markets, licensing requirements for power marketers, the disposition of retail market contracts, state-mandated wholesale power auctions and renewable portfolio standards.
+Paul has participated in a variety of electric and gas utility rate cases before state commissions and played an active role in restructuring retail power markets in New Jersey and Ohio.
+He has litigated utility merger and acquisition proceedings and advises clients on state regulations governing participation in restructured retail energy markets, licensing requirements for power marketers, the disposition of retail market contracts, state-mandated wholesale power auctions and renewable portfolio standards.

 Sutherland advises a major international energy company regarding federal/state regulatory requirements for sale or transfer of regulated pipeline assets.